Ghost-ai-cpu/lokinet-builder/README-windows.md

 ## running

-if the machine you run lokinet on has a public address (at the moment) it `will` automatically become a relay, otherwise it will run in client mode.
+if the machine you run worktipsnet on has a public address (at the moment) it `will` automatically become a relay, otherwise it will run in client mode.

-**NEVER** run lokinet with elevated privileges.
+**NEVER** run worktipsnet with elevated privileges.

-to set up a lokinet to start on boot:
+to set up a worktipsnet to start on boot:

     C:\> (not ready yet.
 TODO: write up some SCM install code in the win32 setup)